Dnieper Hydroelectric Station: GOELRO plan and construction, 1921–1941

 The dam and its buildings were designed by the constructivist architects Viktor Vesnin and Nikolai Kolli.
 Construction began in 1927, and the plant started to produce electricity in October 1932.
 Generating about 560 MW, the station became the largest Soviet power plant at the time and the third-largest in the world, following the Hoover Dam, 705 MW, and the Wilson Dam, 663 MW, in the United States.

 American specialists under the direction of Col. Hugh Cooper took part in the construction.
 The first five giant power generators were manufactured by the General Electric Company.
 During the second five-year plan, four more generators of similar power that were produced by Elektrosila in Leningrad were installed.
-The Dneprostroi Dam was the largest dam in Europe at the time of its construction.

-The industrial centres of Zaporizhzhia, Kryvy Rih, and Dnipro grew from the power provided by the station, including such electricity-consuming industries as aluminium production, which was vitally important for Soviet aviation.
+The energy produced by the power plant was used by the Dnepropetrovsk Aluminum Plant, which was one of the largest in the USSR and was critical to the Soviet aviation industry.

 World War II and post-war reconstruction

-During World War II, the strategically important dam and plant was dynamited by retreating Red Army troops in 1941 after Germany's invasion of the Soviet Union.
+During World War II, the strategically important dam and plant were dynamited by retreating Red Army troops in 1941 after Germany's invasion of the Soviet Union.
 American journalist H. R. Knickerbocker wrote that year:

-The flooding surge killed 20,000 to over 100,000 unsuspecting civilians, as well as Red Army officers who were crossing over the river.
-It was partially dynamited again by retreating German troops in 1943.
-In the end, the dam suffered extensive damage, and the powerhouse hall was nearly destroyed.
-Both were rebuilt between 1944 and 1949.

-General Electric built the new generators for the dam.
-Their weight was more than 1,020.58 tonnes.
-The generators replaced those destroyed during World War II.
-Each of the new units is rated 90 MW, as compared to the 77.5 MW of the old generators built in 1931.
-With a frame diameter of 12.93 metres, units were shipped in 1946.

-Power generation was restarted in 1950.
-In 1969–1980, the second powerhouse was built with a production capacity of 828 MW.Currently, the dam is over 800 meters long and 61 metres high.
-The dam elevates the river water up to 37 m, which floods the rapids above and makes the entire Dnieper navigable.
-Over its long history, the dam was hailed as one of the greatest achievements of Soviet industrialization programs.

-Post-Soviet time

-Today, the dam has been privatized and continues to power the adjacent industrial complexes.
-The pressure of the water leaving the dam is at 38.7 metres and the reservoir that is behind it is approximately 3.3 cubic kilometres.
-The dam is also used by traffic.
+The resulting flood killed between 20,000 and 100,000 civilians, along with Red Army officers crossing the river at the time.
+Ukrainian historian Volodymyr Linnikov claims that such numbers are exaggerated and the real death toll is closer to 3,000, as was reported in the contemporary German press.
+While a second attempt at dynamiting the dam by retreating German troops in 1943 was averted by Soviet scouts, who cut the wire that was supposed to detonate the explosives, the dam remained extensively damaged.

+General Electric shipped three new 90 MW generators for the dam in 1946, replacing the 77.5 MW generators destroyed during World War II.
+Each generator weighed over 1,021 tonnes and had a frame diameter of 12.93 metres.
+The reconstruction of the dam started in 1944, and power generation was restarted in 1947, with completion in 1950.
+A second powerhouse was built from 1969 to 1980, expanding production capacity by 1,538.2 MW.